 FM_ASSD Family having family members with PSDAPL = 1

 (Person not receiving SSDI and has ever applied for SSDI)

 1 = at least one family member has

 2 = none of the family members has

-FM_FSTP Family having family members with PFSTP = 1
+FM_FSTP Family having family members with PFSTP = 1 (year 1997-2010)

+Family having family members with FSNAP = 1 (year 2011+)

 (Person was authorized to receive food stamps)

 1 = at least one family member has

 2 = none of the family members has

 PHONSRV Phone service

 1 = yes (has phone service)

 2 = no (no phone service or working phone)

 INTV_LNG Interview language

 1 = English only

 2 = Not English only

 FM_INCB Cube root of total male and female earnings

 FAMINB Cube root of total family income

 SSUFINWL Logarithm of mean family income in SSU (recalculated after imputation step 1)

-5501 111112 20501101111 01 110011 111 111 111 111 111

 SSUSDNWL Logarithm of standard deviation of family income in SSU (recalculated after

 imputation step 1)

 P_F_EARN Proportion of female earners to the total family earners

+r_r_rAM rioporcion of female earners to the total family earners

 I.

-$^{^{\}star}$ Variable was recoded using CBSASTAT and CBSASIZE, so it is comparable to the definition of MSA which is used in the 1997-2005 files.
+$^{\star}$ Variable was recoded using CBSASTAT and CBSASIZE, so it is comparable to the definition of MSA which is used in the 1997-2005 files.

-^{} Variable definition changed starting with the 2006 NHIS.
+\\ Variable definition changed starting with the 2006 NHIS.